Recap: The Good Place S2E8 “Derek”

 Verdict: “I hear wind chimes, everyone look away!
 I’ma keep watching but everyone else look away”

-This episode of The Good Place juggles between two groups.
-The first is Tahani and Jason, who Michael sends off for a luxury vacation on a beach in the good place.
+This episode of The Good Place juggles between two groups, the first being Tahani & Jason, whom Michael sends off for a luxury vacation on a beach in the Good Place.
 They have a whimsical time turning croquet into vandalism exercises, as Tahani indulges in more of a wild streak.
-If we’re completely honest, the chemistry between Jamil and Jacinto is totally nil-point.
-The real mood-killer this season has been their relationship which seems to meander around the same points.
-But away on retreat, they decide to get married on a complete whim.

-Meanwhile, Michael buddies up at Eleanor’s house with the remaining humans to figure out a cure for Janet, whose volatile emotional state is causing tremors and disaster throughout the good place.
-Michael argues with Chidi over the ethics of breaking up Tahani and Jason to save Janet, and thus the neighbourhood itself.
+Meanwhile, Michael buddies up at Eleanor’s house with the remaining humans to figure out a cure for Janet, whose volatile emotional state is causing tremors and disaster throughout the Good Place.
+Michael argues with Chidi over the ethics of breaking up Tahani & Jason to save Janet, and thus the neighborhood itself.
 This is a high point for the episode, as they run around arguing about how to solve the puzzle.

 Everything is resolved!
-Tahani and Jason decide to back out of marriage, afraid of rushing it.
-Eleanor reveals to Chidi that in their previous lifetimes they have dated and boned.
+Tahani & Jason decide to back out of marriage, afraid of rushing it.
+Eleanor reveals to Chidi that in their previous lifetimes they dated and boned.
 Janet locks Derek up in a cage and throws him into an infinite void.
-Huh.
-Wait what?!
+Wait, what?!

-Sadly, this was a real weak episode to push as a mid-season finale.
-We’re hoping things pick back up when The Good Place returns in a few weeks, with its remaining episodes.
-There’s still some incredible joke work and the ever-delightful mischief of Ted Danson.
-And, Mantzoukas actually fits in quite well with the group.
+Sadly, “Derek” is a weak episode to push as a mid-season finale.
+We’re hoping things pick back up when The Good Place returns in a few weeks.
+There’s still some incredible joke work and the ever-delightful mischief of Ted Danson, and Mantzoukas fits in well with the rest of the superb cast.